 That’ll help you come up with B2B telemarketing scripts that align with your objectives.
 It’ll also help you determine the right person to talk to when you call.
 For example, if the goal is to create email addresses for your mailing list, you’ll need to talk to the decision-makers and not the gatekeepers.
 By pre-planning, you can identify such factors beforehand and create a telemarketing script that fits the target audience.

-Customer service providers at top BPO services provider iContact ensure that their scripts are planned and well-thought-of, to guarantee efficiency and quality service.
+Customer service providers at top BPO firm iContact ensure that their scripts are planned and well-thought-of, to guarantee efficiency and quality service.